sjp/sjp-site/_posts/2013-06-18-msc-thesis.md

 ### sjpMScThesis

-The `sjpMScThesis` package is developed on GitHub.
+The `sjpMScThesis` package is developed on {% ghr sjp sjpMScThesis GitHub %}.
 The following links, like `animaker` are builds from the latest revision of the GitHub repository.

 * Windows Binary: [sjpMScThesis_1.0-0.zip](/projects/msc-thesis/sjpMScThesis_1.0-0.zip)